Illegal Drugs Abuse: How Illicit Drugs Affect One’s Heart?

 In some cases, users are not aware that the substance they’re taking isn’t pure heroin.
 It might contain many dangerous ingredients such as talc, which can easily cause cardiac arrest.
 Furthermore, the lack of oxygen due to respiratory depression can lead to irregular heartbeat.

-Effects of Cocaine on the Heart
+Side Effects of Cocaine on the Heart

 Cocaine is a central nervous system stimulant responsible for more heart attack deaths than any other drug.
 Regular cocaine use leads to high blood pressure, problems with arteries and damaged heart muscles.
 Irregular heart rate and high blood pressure in some cases cause disturbing chest pains.